How did Oprah find out she had a sister?

 The story began to unfold when Oprah received a letter from a woman named Patricia, who claimed to be her half-sister.
 Intrigued yet cautious, Oprah embarked on a journey to uncover the truth.
 Through extensive research and DNA testing, it was confirmed that Patricia was indeed her biological sister, sharing the same mother.

 The revelation has left Oprah and her fans in awe, as the media icon had no prior knowledge of Patricia’s existence.
-Oprah has since expressed a mix of emotions, ranging from shock and disbelief to joy and gratitude.
-The newfound siblings have since connected and are slowly building a relationship, making up for lost time.
+Oprah, known for her emotional transparency, shared her feelings of shock, disbelief, and ultimately, joy upon discovering her newfound sibling.
+The two sisters have since connected and are slowly building a relationship, making up for lost time.

 FAQ: